rladies/awesome-rladies-blogs/CONTRIBUTE.md

 ##### Icons

 The `social_media` section supports many different key-value pairs.
-We will ask any entry to restrict an author to no more than three social media icons.
+For rendering on the website, only the three first social media items for each author will be rendered.

 ``` {.json}
 "twitter": "username"